carolinelavergne/POC_VS/SETUP.md

 #### Cypress ####
+In vsCode :
-1 - Install Cypress, in the terminal window [Terminal > New Terminal], type :
+1 - Install Cypress : in the terminal window [Terminal > New Terminal], type :

 ```
 		npm install cypress --save-dev